RLoris/FileHelperDoc/README.md

 ![Config](./assets/node9hd.png)

-    Note: These nodes helps to read/write configuration files (*.ini), you can pass the following variables to these function (Bool, Int, Double, Float, String, Text, Array(String), Rotator, Vector, LinearColor, Vector4, Vector2D) anything else will fail, keep in mind that a restart of the engine/game is needed for these changes to be taken into account !
+    Note: These nodes helps to read/write configuration files (*.ini), you can pass the following variables to these function (Bool, Int, Double, Float, String, Array(String), Rotator, Vector, LinearColor, Vector4, Vector2D) anything else will fail, keep in mind that a restart of the engine/game is needed for these changes to be taken into account !

 | Node | Inputs | Outputs | Note |
 | ---- | ------ | ------- | ---- |